redhatstuart/Azure-Linux-Migration-Workshop/challenges/aps/APS-challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    * Shutdown and disable the locally running NodeJS application:  ```systemctl stop pm2-root ; systemctl disable pm2-root```

-   * Verify in your browser that the NodeJS application in Azure is no longer reachable and produces an error when you try to access it
+   * Verify in your browser that the NodeJS application is no longer reachable and produces an error when you try to access it

       ![Unable To Connect](../images/migrated-node-app-unable-to-connect.png)